BessieChen/Coursera-Genome-Assembly-Programming-Challenge/README.md

 ### 03. Using De-Bruijn graph from Error-Prone Reads:
 #### steps:
-1 .Read the reads of the genome from the input.
+1. Read the reads of the genome from the input.

 2. Create De-Bruijn Graph from the k-mers - which are formed by spitting the reads into all substrings of length k.